mvysny/mvysny.github.io/_posts/2022-11-9-testbench-ubuntu.md

 ---
 layout: post
-title: Running Vaadin TestBench/Selenium on Ubuntu
+title: Running Vaadin TestBench or Selenium on Ubuntu
 ---

 Running TestBench on Ubuntu is a nightmare.
 The ChromeDriver will block endlessly and won't work,